zeke/devcenter-scraper/content/md/ssl-endpoint.md

 ### Subdomain

-If you're securing a subdomain, e.g., `www.example.com`, modify your DNS settings and create a CNAME record to the endpoint.
+If you're securing a subdomain, e.g., `www.example.com`, modify your DNS settings and create a CNAME record to the endpoint or modify the CNAME target if you already have a CNAME record.

 <table>
   <tr>